 This is a number that shows how much debt you have relative to your salary.
 The lower the ratio, the better.
-Your lender wants to know you can easily afford your mortgage payments along with your other monthly obligations.
+Your lender wants to know that you can comfortably afford your mortgage payments along with your other monthly obligations.

 Your student loans can hurt your DTI ratio.
 If you have a large student loan balance, your monthly bill can eat up a significant part of your salary, making it more difficult to get a mortgage.
-Putting more cash towards your student loans now will help reduce your DTI ratio later on, improving your chances to get a mortgage for the home you love.
+Putting more cash toward your student loans now will help reduce your DTI ratio later on, improving your chances of getting a mortgage for the home you love.

 Finding more money to pay off your debt faster